CorpWar/CorpNet/README.md

  Client client = new Client();
  client.setPortAndIp(4567, "127.0.0.1");
  client.sendReliableData("Send a reliable message to server".getBytes());
- client.sendUnreliableData("Send a unreliable message to server".getBytes());
+ client.sendUnreliableData("Send an unreliable message that maybe get to the server".getBytes());
 ```

-You need to make a call to setPortAndIp because in this method the thread to the client are started.
+You need to make a call to setPortAndIp because in this method the thread are starte to the client.
+This will be rewriten so it is handled the same way as the server, first set port and ip and then start the client thread.
 After this is setup you can easily send messages to the server.

 This code adds a listener to handle receiving data from the server